Online course offerings for fall 2017:

 Our interactive online courses are designed to accommodate working professionals.
 Coursework is immediately applicable in classrooms and assignments involve working with students.
-The workload is manageable and includes asynchronous discussions as well as live virtual learning sessions.
-See our available course offering below.
+The workload is manageable and includes live virtual learning sessions spread throughout the semester as well as asynchronous discussions.
+See our available course offerings below.

-- Recognize key mathematical ideas in the context of the study of computation with multi-digit numbers and decimals
+Recognize key mathematical ideas in the context of the study of the operations.

-- Define and select appropriate mathematical objectives for content relating to computation with multi-digit numbers and decimals
+Define and select appropriate mathematical objectives for content relating to contextual problems with whole numbers and fractions.

-- Time: Live sessions are scheduled on a biweekly basis from September 13 – December 20.
+- Dates and time: Live sessions are scheduled on a biweekly basis starting on September 12 and ending on December 19.

-- Cohort Group: Interact with 20 to 24 colleagues from all over the country.
+- Small class size: Interact with up to 24 colleagues from all over the country.